yagu0/cgds/README.md

-# cgds: C Generic Data Structures library</h1>
+# cgds: C Generic Data Structures library

-Various data structures, from stack to tree, which can contain any data type.</p>
+Various data structures, from stack to tree, which can contain any data type.

 ## Example